Community Staking Module | Integrations interfaces

 It is assumed that the rewardAddress might be cold storage to keep funds safe and not touch it in the routine node operator management.
 Therefore even if the managerAddress would be lost, the node operator is still able to reset it and get access back using resetManagerAddress.

-Penalties may be incurred by the node operator for reasons such as initiating a voluntary exit with less than the required 32 ether on the validator, or for involvement in MEV stealing.
-These events are recorded and can be identified through the emission of a Penalty event.
-To determine if any penalties have been applied, one must look exclusively at the occurrence of these specific events.
+Penalties may be incurred by the node operator for reasons such as initiating a voluntary exit with less than the required 32 ether on the validator, involvement in MEV stealing, or slashing.
+The following events might be emitted:

 View Exit Requests